Updated: Oct 15, 2022

 Social Media and Mental Health

-The internet is filled with so many resources, brilliant resources to enhance our skill and get ourselves on a magnificent journey.
-But, somewhere we all get trapped into the quicksand of social media.
+The internet is filled with so many resources, brilliant resources to enhance our skills and get us on a magnificent journey.
+But, somewhere we all get trapped in the quicksand of social media.
 We wake up, gaze at the screen and scroll down through a series of negative resources, manipulated media and pieces of positive radiance.
 Without our knowledge, our mental health gets affected.
-Our thoughts and feelings get affected slowly and it could be so late before we even realise.
+Our thoughts and feelings get affected slowly and it could be so late before we even realise it.

 Here are some personal tips for protecting your mental health and finding a balance while using social media.

-4. Explore more, expand your connections.
+4. Explore more, and expand your connections.
 Social media is not a closed choice, just let yourself to find new things.
 Learn new things.
-Listen to podcast, audiobooks if you don't want to sit and read.
-Find your interest, share your knowledge to others.
+Listen to podcasts, and audiobooks if you don't want to sit and read.
+Find your interest, and share your knowledge with others.

 5. Always be kind with your words.
-Be emotionally supportive to others if you can.
+Be emotionally supportive of others if you can.

 6. Never expect a stamp of approval from anybody.
 Be confident about yourself.
 The likes and comments never matter.

-7. Don't go into isolation mode, with a pandemic problem we all have lost the eye to eye contact and physical comforts.
-Don't let social media to take away that, whenever you have the chance make meet persons in the real world, we're slowly losing it.
+7. Don't go into isolation mode, with a pandemic problem we all have lost the eye to eye contact and physical comfort.
+Don't let social media take away that, whenever you have the chance make meet people in the real world, you're slowly losing it.

 Be clear about your thoughts and be civil to one another.
 You're the boss of your social media world, chose wisely what you want on your screen.